 Moving to Ireland

-During the production of An American Tail, Don Bluth was trying to move Sullivan Bluth studios to Ireland.
-He claimed that this was to capitalize on incentives being offered to filmmakers by the Irish government.
-These benefits were in the form of tax breaks, grants, and reduced operating costs.
+During the production of An American Tail, Don Bluth tried to move Sullivan Bluth studios to Ireland.
+He claimed this was to capitalize on the incentives offered to filmmakers by the Irish government, which included tax breaks, grants, and reduced operating costs.

 Bluth managed to set the studio up in Dublin, Ireland.
 The studio hired many local professionals, as well as retained members from its original team who made the move over from California.